New York AG Says Sacklers Transferred $1B From Pharma Accounts To Themselves

 The filing comes after nearly two dozen states and 2,300 local governments reached a tentative settlement with Purdue Pharma to resolve thousands of lawsuits alleging that the company helped fuel the opioid crisis.
 New York and others states rejected the settlement.

-Attorney General James has been critical of the settlement, calling the deal "an insult."
+James has been critical of the settlement, calling the deal "an insult."

 The court filing highlights the activities of Mortimer D.A.
 Sackler, a former Purdue board member.
 It alleges that Sackler transferred millions of dollars from trust companies, at least one of which was previously unknown, through Swiss bank accounts to himself as early as 2009.
-Some of the funds were directed to real estate companies that owned Sackler family homes in Manhattan and the Hamptons.
+Some of the funds were directed to real estate companies that owned Sackler family homes in Manhattan and the Hamptons, the filings said.

+"There is nothing newsworthy about these decade-old transfers, which were perfectly legal and appropriate in every respect," a spokesperson for Mortimer D.A.
+Sackler said a statement emailed to NPR.
+"This is a cynical attempt by a hostile AG's office to generate defamatory headlines to try to torpedo a mutually beneficial settlement that is supported by so many other states and would result in billions of dollars going to communities and individuals across the country that need help."

+A Purdue Pharma media representative told NPR that "the company has no comment."

 The New York attorney general's office believes there is much more to be learned about the family's holdings and that information is central to arriving at a just settlement.
-Prosecutors want the court to enforce subpoenas of companies, banks and advisors tied to Purdue and the Sacklers.
+Prosecutors want the court to enforce subpoenas of companies, banks and advisers tied to Purdue and the Sacklers.

-Forbes estimates the Sackler family fortune at $13 billion, making them the 19th wealthiest in the nation.
+Forbes estimates the Sackler family fortune at $13 billion, making the Sacklers the 19th wealthiest family in the nation.